-The owning player rolls 1D6 for each captured leader held by the other side every Reinforcement/Replacement Phase.
+Captured leaders may be rolled for every replacement phase by the owning player.
 Leaders escape on a DR of 6.
 Diaz escapes on a DR of 5 or 6.

 10.2 Dixie Victorious

 This rule comes into effect as a result of a Confederate victory at the Battle of Gettysburg (Random Events of 1863, DR 10).